wellguimaraes/actionware/README.md

 }

 export async function anotherAction() {
-  // from any action, use call to invoke any other action await call(loadUsers, arg1, arg2, argN);
+  // from an action, use call to invoke any other action await call(loadUsers, arg1, arg2, argN);
 }
 ```